How to Start an Arkansas Series LLC

-Both forms, the Certificate of Organization and the Protected Series Designation, are available on the Arkansas Secretary of State’s Website, but not through their online portal.
-Forms that are mailed in are typically processed within three days of being received, so you’ll want to plan on your filing taking 1 to 2 weeks.
+Both forms, the Certificate of Organization and the Protected Series Designation, are available on the Arkansas Secretary of State’s Website but cannot be submitted online.
+Forms that are mailed in are typically processed within three days of being received.

 Does an Arkansas Series LLC need a registered agent?